coolnikitav/projects/lc3-controller-project2/README.md

 - Understanding of a processor pipeline, control and data dependencies, bypassing, and uniprocessor architecture.

 ## Challenges
 - Could not get a sequence library to work.
-Created a method to randomly execute sequences.
+Created a method to randomly pick sequences to execute.
 - It was very difficult to get the correct timing for the enable signals because I used always blocks triggered on posedge clk.
 Learned that always blocks triggered on specific inputs activate a clock edge earlier, allowing to implement all enable signals according to specs.
 - Unclear sections/contradicting information in the specification document.
 I created my own specifications based on my knowledge of computer architecture.